Kaviyes/kaviyesutil/README.md

 ### [Experimental] Version 0.1.4 Standard Utility

-A toolkit often used with **Kaviyes Related Projects**, Its also ideal for small projects.
+A toolkit often used with **Kaviyes related projects**, Its also ideal for small projects.

 ---